mrazomej/phd/src/chapter_03/section_08_channel_capacity.md

-### Theoretical prediction of the channel capacity
+### Theoretical Prediction of the Channel Capacity

 We now turn our focus to the channel capacity, a metric by which we can quantify the degree to which cells can measure the environmental state (in this context,